 It is essential to keep your clothes clean inside your luggage.
-So, when you throw in your shes, make sure they are properly wrapped in a plastic shower cap or shoe bags.
-You can also put them in a separate compartment in your suitcase has one.
+So, when you pack your shoes, make sure they are properly wrapped.
+You can also put them in a separate compartment if your suitcase has one.

 Organize Your Cords

 Your chargers are often needed on the road.
 So, before you put them all in one bag, untangle and organize them.
-It will be easier for you to access them in case your phone goes low battery.
+It will be easier for you to access them in case your phone runs out of battery.

 Air Travel Essential Organizers

 This wraps up our article on Airline Baggage Pack for Success.
-Often overlooked, luggage is an important part of travel and must withstand the test of the journey and kids!
-For additional tips on kids' luggage please check out Best Carry-on for Kids, Ultimate Guide to the Top Carry-on luggage for Kids, and Kids Luggage: Nappy Bags and Totes.
+Often overlooked, luggage is an important part of travel and must withstand the test of the journey.
+For additional tips, please visit our guide to the secret of carry on only travel with kids.